ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 5. There may be more than one constructor in the data type.
-In this case, only condition 4(ii) can apply.
-The original motivating example here is ``GHC.ForeignPtr.ForeignPtrContents``.
+In this case, condition 4(ii) must apply.
+The original motivating example for this condition is ``GHC.ForeignPtr.ForeignPtrContents``:

    ::